Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond: Related Work

-The existing studies of mPTLM-based cross-lingual adaptation can be categorized into two lines: 1) zero-shot approach; and 2) translation-based approach.
-As the simplest way to achieve cross-lingual adaptation, the zero-shot approach~\cite{pires-etal-2019-multilingual,wu-dredze-2019-beto,keung-etal-2019-adversarial} solely fine-tunes the cross-lingual model on the source labeled data and there is no explicit lexical transfer except the shared tokens across different languages.
-Instead, the translation-based approach borrows machine translation system to perform explicit lexical transfer and tailor-makes some strategies to make use of the translated training set in target languages.
+\paragraph{Cross-lingual Adaptation} The existing studies of mPTLM-based cross-lingual adaptation can be categorized into two lines: 1) zero-shot approach; and 2) translation-based approach.
+The zero-shot approach~\cite{pires-etal-2019-multilingual,wu-dredze-2019-beto,keung-etal-2019-adversarial} solely fine-tunes the cross-lingual model on the source labeled data and there is no explicit lexical transfer except the shared tokens across different languages.
+Instead, the translation-based approach borrows machine translation system to perform explicit transfer and tailor-makes some strategies to make use of the translated training set in target languages.
 Some ideas such as paraphrase-based data augmentation~\cite{wei2018fast,xie2019unsupervised} and multi-task learning~\cite{caruana1997multitask,ruder2017overview} have been adopted in translation-based approaches and achieve encouraging results on cross-lingual adaptation~\cite{artetxe2019massively,yang-etal-2019-paws,huang-etal-2019-unicoder,conneau-etal-2020-unsupervised,cao2020multilingual}.
 The Multilingual Warm-Start adaptation (\textbf{\textsc{Mtl-Ws}}) proposed in this paper can be viewed as a hybrid of the zero-shot approach and the translation-based approach.